sassoftware/sas-container-recipes/docs/CONTRIBUTING.md

 #### Reporting Other Issues or Suggesting Improvements
 Check our [GitHub issues section](https://github.com/sassoftware/sas-container-recipes/issues) to see if the problem or suggestion exists before submitting a new issue.
-When creating a new issue there are options to select a ticket format: "Flag Security Issue", "Report Problem", or "Suggest Improvement".
+When creating a new issue, there are options to select a ticket format: "Flag Security Issue", "Report Problem", or "Suggest Improvement".
 These standard ticket templates assist in communicating all relevant details, or you can select "Open a regular issue" to skip the ticket formats.